tjdesanti/tjdesanti.github.io/docs/04-BOM/BOM.md

 ---

 ## Overview
-All the parts used for this system
+All the parts used for this system, extra quanity of parts were added in case of damage due to testing and error.

 # Parts List